Email marketing is one of the highly effective marketing channels for your business, and it is constantly evolving.

-- Since, these potential customers are already interested so much that they are about to make the purchase, targeting them will get your higher conversion rate.
+- Since these potential customers are already interested so much that they are about to make the purchase, targeting them will get you a higher conversion rate.

 The list of users who abandoned the carts is easier, faster, and cost-efficient to convert into a sale as compared to others.